 To download images using this method, you should have to use the Google Chrome browser.

 Step 1: Save an Image to Google Keep

 First, open your document and select the desired image you want to save.
 After selecting your image, right-click on the image and click on “Save to Keep Notepad“.

 On the right sidebar, it will open a Keep Notepad.
 Right-click on the image (sidebar image) > Click on “Save as Image” > Enter appropriate image name > Save.

 Bingo!
 Now you successfully saved your image from Google Docs.

 Method #3: Save Image from Google D0cs via Taking Screenshot

 This is another most versatile and comfortable method you can use to save an image from Google Docs.
-For this purpose, I prefer to use “Lightshot” chrome extension.
-You can also download their Windows, Mac and Ubuntu app from their website here.
+For this purpose, I prefer to use the “Lightshot” chrome extension.
+You can also download their Windows, Mac, and Ubuntu apps from their website here.